hsumanto/rsa/src/README.md

 ## Building

-To compile the RSA, simply run `ant` from this directory.
-Build artefacts will be placed in the `dist` directory; these can be deployed to run the RSA.
+To compile the RSA, simply run `gradle` from this directory.
+Build artefacts will be placed in the `*/build` directory; these can be deployed to run the RSA.

 The command line client can be run without deploying.
-The build process creates a portable install in `cmdclient/dist/rsa`.
+The build process creates a portable install in `cmdclient/build/install/cmdclient`.
 To use it:

  1. Set up the database, dependencies and storage pool as described in the [main project documentation][1].
- 2. Build the RSA as described above, or run `ant` from the [cmdclient](cmdclient) directory if you only need the command line client.
+ 2. Build the RSA as described above, or run `gradle installDist` from the [cmdclient](cmdclient) directory if you only need the command line client.
- 3. Configure it by editing the files in `cmdclient/dist/rsa/config`.
-At a minimum, `datasource.xml.SAMPLE` will need to be renamed to `datasource.xml`.
+ 3. Configure it by editing the files in `cmdclient/build/install/cmdclient/config/`.
- 4. Execute the `cmdclient/dist/rsa/rsa` script.
-Try `cmdclient/dist/rsa/rsa -h`.
+ 4. Run `cmdclient/build/install/cmdclient/bin/cmdclient`.

 [1]: ../doc/manual_install.md